WordPress Optimize

 Using a plugin is certainly the more convenient solution.
 This is because plugins not only allow you to compress new images and their thumbnails, they can also automatically compress all existing images on your website.
 However, this service is often subject to a charge.

-• Summarize: CSS and JavaScript are hidden in many small individual files.
+• Summarise: CSS and JavaScript are hidden in many small individual files.
 Normally, each of these files must be requested individually from the web server by the browser.
 This generates HTTP requests that tend to increase the loading time of your website.
 However, if scripts are combined, the number of files to be loaded and therefore the number of requests is reduced.
 For example, 53 individual requests become just over a dozen.
 Of course, the corresponding plugins can also do this for you.

 • Reduce: CSS and JavaScript files are lines of code that enable certain functions and designs on your website.
 This code is written by humans.
 However, it is read by machines.
 Why is this relevant?
 Much of what a human needs to be able to understand code correctly is not needed by a computer.
 Spaces, comments and the like are therefore not needed so that your page can be built correctly.
-This is exactly where plugins like Autoptimize come in.
+This is exactly where plugins like Autoptimise come in.
 They convert CSS and JavaScript from human-readable to machine-readable code.
-This makes the individual data packages smaller and their transmission faster.
+This makes the individual data packets smaller and their transmission faster.

 Four wins!